Alma-PC/alma-pc.github.io/_portfolio/portfolio-1.md

 ---
-title: "Ultrafast Single Photon Avalanche Photodetectors"
+title: "Ultrafast avalanche photodetectors for imaging and ranging"
 excerpt: "Short description of portfolio item number 1<br/><img src='/images/image_project1.png'>"
 collection: portfolio
 ---

-Nowadays, new and exciting applications are emerging that requires the detection of extremely low levels of photons in the visible (380-740nm) and near infrared part of the spectrum (740-1600nm), potentially reaching the single photon level.
-Applications such as Light Imaging and Ranging (LIDAR), Quantum Communications and Bioimaging and Biosensing require to reach the single photon detection limit.
+Improving the time resolution and sensitivity of Avalanche Photodetectors (APDs-SPADs) is critical for increasing the resolution of Time-of-Flight imaging systems, optical communications, and fluorescence-based biosensors.
+My research is focused in enhancing the bandwidth, gain and detection efficiency of such detectors by controlling the depth of light absorption, delivering the light in critical regions of the semiconductor.
+This can be achieved by the implementation of novel photon trapping structures, that has been extensively studied in our lab and implemented in Silicon, Ge-on-Si and III-V photodetectors.

-My research focus in developing new Silicon and Germanium-on-Silicon based ultrafast photodetectors that can be detect minimum number of photons, through the implementation of photon trapping structures
+This project involves an interdisciplinary collaboration with the department of Biomedical Engineering at UC Davis for the development of such photodetectors.